Military history of Indonesia: Battling separatism

-By 1970s Indonesian Republic facing two main separatist movements in both edges of the archipelagic realm; separatist movement in Aceh on western front, and small scale separatist movement in Papua on eastern front.
+By the 1970s, Indonesia was facing two main separatist movements on both edges of the archipelagic realm; a separatist movement in Aceh on the western front, and a small scale separatist movement in Papua on the eastern front.

 Between 1976 and 2005 in Aceh, there was an insurgency waged by the Free Aceh Movement (GAM) aspired for the province to be independent from Indonesia.
 Previously in the 1950s, Aceh has been a part of similar separatism aspiration, the Darul Islam.
 On 4 December 1976 Hasan di Tiro, the leader of Free Aceh Movement, declared Acehnese independence.
 In 1985, di Tiro secured Libyan support for GAM—taking advantage of Muammar Gaddafi's policy of supporting nationalist rebellions.
 Incidents began in 1989 after the return of the Acehnese trainees from Libya.
 Operations by GAM included weapons raiding, attacks against police and military posts, arsons and targeted assassinations of police and military personnel, government informants and other individuals.